Giallo (2009 film): Plot

 Throughout the film, Enzo and Linda find more victims and clues about who the killer is and why he tortures them.
-An origin story shows that Giallo's mother was a prostitute that gave her son up for adoption at a church, where orphaned kids started to bully him.
+An origin story shows that Giallo's mother was a prostitute who gave her son up for adoption at a church, where orphaned kids started to bully him.
 Celine tries to escape from Giallo but gets captured.
 Just when he is about to strangle her, Celine tells him she's rich and will reward him with money.

 Giallo breaks into Linda's apartment and demands a ransom for the safe return of Celine.
 The film ends with Enzo and Giallo having a shootout in a hotel.
 Giallo tries to escape but falls from a skylight to the lobby floor, dying instantly.
-The police search his apartment for Celine but cannot find her.
+The police searched his apartment for Celine but could not find her.
 They also try finding her at an abandoned gas factory where Giallo brings his victims.

 Linda starts to blame Enzo for killing her sister, as well as calling him selfish and inhumane, because Giallo was going to tell her the location of where her sister is.
 Enzo tries to convince Linda that Giallo as a killer could not be trusted.
 After telling her this, he walks away while Linda continues to berate him.
 By chance, while patrolling a car park, a policeman hears Celine as she tries to gain attention, tied up and gagged in the trunk of Giallo's car.

 Cast

 Production

 "Giallo" is the Italian word for "yellow," and since the 1960s has also been a term used for a specific genre of crime fiction that used to be published in a series of books with trademark yellow covers.

 In November 2007, Dario Argento signed on to direct Yellow, written by Jim Agnew and Sean Keller, a "satirical homage" to the giallo genre.
 By January 2008, now retitled to Giallo, Argento enlisted Ray Liotta, Vincent Gallo, and Asia Argento to star in the film.
 Filming was slated to begin in February 2008, in the Italian city of Turin, the same filming location for Argento's previous film, Mother of Tears.
-The following month, Gallo, Asia Argento's ex-fiancé, told New York Daily News that he was trying to exit the film due to involvement of Argento.
-By April 2008, Adrien Brody, Emmanuelle Seigner, and Elsa Pataky joined the cast, as Liotta, Argento, and Gallo were no longer involved.
+The following month, Gallo, Asia Argento's ex-fiancé, told New York Daily News that he was trying to exit the film due to the involvement of Asia Argento.
+By April 2008, Adrien Brody, Emmanuelle Seigner, and Elsa Pataky joined the cast, as Liotta, Asia Argento, and Gallo were no longer involved.
 Filming was then expected to begin on May 12, 2008.
-Brody took on not only Liotta's role, but Giallo's serial killer role as well, portraying the character under the pseudonym of "Byron Deidra".
+Brody took on not only Liotta's role, but Gallo's serial killer role as well, portraying the character under the pseudonym of "Byron Deidra".

 Argento said in an interview that he dislikes the producers' cut of the film and that he no longer is attached to the project.